TheRaizer/ConwaysGameOfLife/index.md

 # Breaking Down the Grid Class
 ## Initialization of the Grid
-To initialize the grid I simply loop through the height of the window(maxY) and the width of the window(maxX) an
+To initialize the grid I simply loop through the height of the window(maxY) and the width of the window(maxX) creating a Cell for both the output and current grid.
+The If statement is only used to display the cross that you see at the beginning of the video.

 ```csharp
 public void InitializeGrid(Graphics gfx)